Dragoș Nedelcu

-Dragoș Ionuț Nedelcu ([ˈdraɡoʃ joˈnuts neˈdelku]; born 16 February 1997) is a Romanian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Farul Constanța.
+Dragoș Ionuț Nedelcu ([ˈdraɡoʃ joˈnuts neˈdelku]; born 16 February 1997) is a Romanian professional footballer who plays as a defensive midfielder or a centre-back for Liga II club CSA Steaua București.

 Nedelcu started his senior career at Viitorul Constanța, for which he made his debut at age 17.
 He aided the side in winning its first national championship in the 2016–17 season, before being transferred to fellow league team FCSB.

 Internationally, Nedelcu earned his first cap for Romania in November 2016, in a 0–1 loss to Russia.
 He represented the under-21 team at the 2019 UEFA European Championship, where they managed to progress to the semi-finals as group winners.

 Club career

 Viitorul Constanța

 Nedelcu made his professional debut for Viitorul Constanța on 18 July 2014, in a 3–3 draw with Botoșani counting for the season's Cupa Ligii; Viitorul went further after a 5–3 penalty shoot-out win.
 His first appearance in the Liga I came ten days later, in a goalless draw at CSM Studențesc Iași.